-Operating loss, represented by Loss Before Foreign Exchange and Interest, Repurchase of Licence, Write-down of Goodwill, Revalue of investments, Taxes and Amortization, increased from 2011 to 2012 due to lower margins on revenues from Large Format Batteries in 2012 and one-time restructuring costs.
+Operating loss, represented by Loss Before Interest, Foreign Exchange, Taxes, Repurchase of Licence and Amortization, decreased from 2010 to 2011 due to increased revenues from Large Format Batteries in 2011.

-Operating losses, represented by Loss Before Foreign Exchange and Interest, Write-down of Goodwill and Plant and Equipment, Revaluation of investments, Taxes and Amortization, increased from 2012 to 2013 because of a significant decrease in revenue.
+Operating losses, represented by Loss Before Interest, Foreign Exchange, Writedown of Goodwill, Revalue of investments, Taxes and Amortization, increased from 2011 to 2012 because of a significant increase in research and development costs, one-time restructuring costs and decrease in revenue.